0112shpark/OMDb-movie-app/README.md

    - `cd OMDb-movie-app`
 3. Install `parcel bundler`.
    - `npm i -D parcel `
+4. Install `vercel bundler`.
+   - `npm i -D vercel `
-4. Run developing server with following command.
+5. Run developing server with following command.
    - `npm run dev`
-5. Visit the site with domain name `localhost/####`.
+6. Visit the site with domain name `localhost/####`.

 ## 🔑 API key Issue

+⚠️ API KEY is a sensitive information when we try to access server.
+API key should be protected and not be shown to users.